atayardimci/hlp21-group-09/docs/BusWire-Interface.md

     \\ A position is provided by Sheet.
     \\ The function then searches for a Wire in wModel whose BoundingBox encloses the specified point

+let selectBoundedWires (wModel: Model) (boundary: BoundingBox)
+    \\ Allows for sheet to provide a BoundingBox and all Wires that are completely enclosed by the BoundingBox are selected

 \\\Messages
 type Msg =
     | Symbol of Symbol.Msg